Recursive deep learning framework for forecasting the decadal world economic outlook: Abstract

 \section{Abstract}

-Gross domestic product (GDP) is the most widely used indicator in macroeconomics and the main tool for measuring a country's economic ouput.
-Due to the diversity and complexity of the world economy, a wide range of models have been used, but there are challenges in making decadal GDP forecasts given unexpected changes such as pandemics and wars.
-Deep learning models are well suited for modeling temporal sequences have been applied for time series forecasting.
+The gross domestic product (GDP) is the most widely used indicator in macroeconomics and the main tool for measuring a country's economic output.
+Due to the diversity and complexity of the world economy, a wide range of models have been used, but there are challenges in making decadal GDP forecasts given unexpected changes such as emergence of catastrophic world events including pandemics and wars.
+Deep learning models are well suited for modelling temporal sequences and time series forecasting.
 In this paper, we develop a deep learning framework to forecast the GDP growth rate of the world economy over a decade.
-We use Penn World Table as the source of our data, taking data from 1980 to 2019, across 13 countries, such as Australia, China, India, the United States and so on.
-We test multiple deep learning models, LSTM, BD-LSTM, ED-LSTM and CNN, and compared their results with the traditional time series model (ARIMA,VAR).
-Our results indicate that ED-LSTM is the best performing model.
+We use the \textit{Penn World Table} as the data source featuring 13 countries prior to the COVID-19 pandemic, such as Australia, China, India, and the United States.
 We present a recursive deep learning framework to predict the GDP growth rate in the next ten years.
-We predict that most countries will experience economic growth slowdown, stagnation or even recession within five years; only China, France and India are predicted to experience stable, or increasing, GDP growth.
+We test prominent deep learning models and compare their results with traditional econometric models for selected developed and developing countries.
+Our decadal forecasts reveal that that most of the developed countries would experience economic growth slowdown, stagnation and even recession within five years (2020-2024).
+Furthermore, our model forecasts show that only China, France, and India would experience stable GDP growth.